Vovencio/Ordle/README.md

 - You can play offline.

 ## Usage
-Download the HTML file.
+Download the "ordle.html" file from the [Releases](https://github.com/Vovencio/Ordle/releases) tab.
 Open it.
 You're playing.
-On Mobile, it's best to click the 'Go Fullscreen' button below the game.
+On Mobile, you must click the 'Go Fullscreen' button below the game for an optimal experience.

 ## Why should you pick Ordle?
 Because you deserve Wordle without the bloat, bugs, or bogus words.